nginx/telemetry-exporter/CONTRIBUTING.md

 - Run `gofmt` over your code to automatically resolve a lot of style issues.
 Most editors support this running automatically when saving a code file.
 - Run `go lint` and `go vet` on your code too to catch any other issues.
-- Follow this guide on some good practice and idioms for Go - <https://github.com/golang/go/wiki/CodeReviewComments>
+- Follow [the guide](<https://github.com/golang/go/wiki/CodeReviewComments>) on some good practice and idioms for Go.
 - To check for extra issues, install [golangci-lint](https://github.com/golangci/golangci-lint) and run `make lint` or `golangci-lint run`